Skip to content

 Workspace creation involves two steps:

-• Define workspace details: Define workspace details: Add members, select the workspace type (Agentic AI or Analytics & ML), and optionally include templates for no-code jobs (Analytics & ML workspaces only).
+• Define workspace details: Define workspace details: Add members and select the workspace type (Agentic AI or Analytics & ML).

-• Set execution policies: Choose approval and run policies to govern job execution.
+• Set execution policies: Choose approval and run policies for workspace-level workloads.

-Go to the Audit Logs tab to track workflow-related activities (such as workflow creation, data sharing, job submission and more)
+In your workspace, select the Audit Logs tab to track workflow-related activities (such as workflow creation, data sharing, job submission and more).

 Next steps